neuronsimulator/nrn/modelspec/programmatic/network/parcon.rst

         Note that it is an error if the gid does not exist on this machine.
-The normal idiom is to use a NetCon returned by a call to the cell's connect2target(None, netcon) method or else, if the cell is an unwrapped artificial cell, use a \ ``netcon = h.NetCon(cell, None)`` statement to get a temporary :class:`NetCon` which can be destroyed after its use in the pc.cell call.
-The weight and delay of this temporary NetCon are not relevant; they come into the picture with :meth:`ParallelContext.gid_connect` .
+The normal idiom is to use a NetCon returned by a call to the cell's connect2target(None, netcon) method or else, if the cell is an unwrapped artificial cell, use a \ ``netcon = h.NetCon(cell, None)`` statement.
+        In either case, after
+        ParallelContext.cell() has been called, this NetCon can be destroyed to save memory; the spike detection threshold can be accessed by :meth:`ParallelContext.threshold`, and the weights and delays of projections to synaptic targets are specified by the parameters of the NetCons created by :meth:`ParallelContext.gid_connect`.

         Note that cells which do not send spikes to other machines are not required to call this and in fact do not need a gid.
 However the administrative